ELHARAKA/TrxAutoSweep/README.md

-<h1>Tron Auto-Sweep</h1>
+<h1>TRX AutoSweep</h1>

-<p>Tron Auto-Sweep is a script written in JavaScript that allows for the automatic sweeping of TRX (Tron) funds from a source wallet to a destination wallet.
+<p>TRX AutoSweep is a script written in JavaScript that allows for the automatic sweeping of TRX (Tron) funds from a source wallet to a destination wallet.
 It utilizes the TronWeb library to interact with the Tron blockchain.</p>

 <h2>Features</h2>